 - Ban on water usage for most agricultural practices

-The map below reflects the departments where code alerts are in place in many of the communes.
+The map below reflects the departments where code 4 alerts are in place in at least one of the communes.

 France’s official average temperature rises by 0.4C after review